 A conventional mortgage loan can also be insured.
 But in this case, the coverage comes from a third-party insurance company within the private sector.
 It does not come from the government.
 That’s why it’s called private mortgage insurance, or PMI.

-That’s the main difference between FHA and conventional home loans in 2015.
+That’s the main difference between FHA and conventional home loans.
 Here is some additional, in-depth information you might find helpful.

 In-Depth: Difference Between FHA and Conventional Loans